PrimeBit Review – New P2P Crypto Derivatives Platform with 200x Leverage

 Btw. the whole process of starting with PrimeBit and generally, anything you would want to know about the platform is covered on their very detailed tutorials section of the website.

 Please note that there is a demo account that you can take for a spin before depositing real money.
-This demo account (demo MT5) is a mirror of live account and you can open an unlimited amount of demo accounts to test the platform and your strategy.
+This demo account (demo MT5) is a mirror of a live account and you can open an unlimited amount of demo accounts to test the platform and your strategy.

 New PrimeBit Web Trader